donut-party/system/README.md

 ### Starting and stopping your system

-There are three main ways you'll start and stop your system:
+There are three main options you can choose from to start and stop your system:

 #### Method 1: use a `let` binding